nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### Deleting an Existing Ingredient

-Format: `deleteI n/NAME`
+Format: `deleteI n/INGREDIENT`

-Will find the ingredient of the entered name and delete it from YMFC, name must be exact
+Will find the ingredient of the entered name and delete it from YMFC's inventory, and the name must be exact
 * This action is not reversible

 ### Sorting Ingredients by Ingredient Name

 Format: `sortI`

-Sorts all the stored ingredients alphabetically by name, from 'a' to 'z'
+Sorts all the stored ingredients within the inventory alphabetically by name, from 'a' to 'z'

 ## Features and Command - Getting Recipe Inspirations